overwolf/overwolf.github.io/docs/api/overwolf-media-replays.md

 Use this API to capture a **short** video replay of the currently running game.

 :::important
+Please check the [replay API sample app](#sample-app) that demonstrates a primary usage in the API.
 Please read all the info about video capture usage and options on our [video capture best practices](../topics/video-capture) guide.
 :::